-Shifu Linda, “Do You know that you are not enlightened yet?”
+Shifu Linda questioned, “Do you know that you are not enlightened yet?”

-Shifu Linda, “HOW do you know you are not enlightened?”
+“HOW do you know you are not enlightened?

+” Shifu Linda asked.
 “The same way!
 You will know THE SAME WAY!”
-Shifu Linda said loudly, not waiting for the student’s response.
+Shifu Linda yelled, not waiting for the student’s response.